mkutter72/TicTacToe/README.md

 ##Design Choices
-The board used for tracking moves will be represented by a 3x3 array
+The board used for tracking moves will be represented by a 3x3 array This board is represented by a class BoardMatrix coded with a constructor and prototype methods thereby encapsulating the board data.

 Definition of a win.
-A player is considered a winner if they have any of the following combinations of 2 consecutive squares filled with their indicator (X or O) -All squares in row 1 , 2 or 3
+A player is considered a winner if they have any of the following combinations of 2 consecutive squares filled with their indicator (X or O)
+  -All squares in row 1 , 2 or 3
   -All squares in column 1, 2 or 3
   -All squares in either diagonal

+If all squares are filled and there is no winner,  a draw game is indicated

 Technologies Used
 HTML for organizing the website layoff